Yangoushu/stereo_vision/README.md

 # Stereo Vision
-Distance measurement using Stereo Vison.
+Distance measurement using Stereo Vision.
 This project mesaures the distance of an object using opencv stereo vision and python.

 ## Installations and Setup:
  ``` bash